onap/integration/docs/docs_vFW_CNF_CDS.rst

 At first the target was to keep CDS model as close as possible to `vFW_CNF_CDS Model`_ use case model and only add smallest possible changes to enable also k8s usage.
 That is still the target but in practice model deviated from the original one already and time pressure pushed us to not care about sync.
 Basically the end result could be possible much streamlined if wanted to be smallest possible to working only for K8S based network functions.

-As K8S application was splitted into multiple Helm packages to match vf-modules, CBA modeling follows the same and for each vf-module there's own template in CBA package.
+As K8S application was split into multiple Helm packages to match vf-modules, CBA modeling follows the same and for each vf-module there's own template in CBA package.

 ::